Budibase/website/content/blog/alternatives/quickbase/index.md

 Quickbase also offers plug-ins, but these are limited to a small number of native expansions.

 Budibase is the clear leader for extensibility.
 On top of extensive database and API connectivity, we offer custom data sources and components via our dedicated CLI tools.
+You power Budibase AI features with the LLM of your choice using our custom AI configs.

 Or, you can use our API to manage and interact with your apps from external tools.